TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>listener.https.$name</code>
 </td>
 <td>
-his is the IP address and TCP port to which the Riak HTTPS interface will bind
+This is the IP address and TCP port to which the Riak HTTPS interface will bind
 </td>
 <td>